jay86cn/techui-vue3-lite/README.md

 ## ❤️ What I can offer

-The author, a UI designer turned front-end developer, has been in the business for 15 years, and can take on most of the responsibilities and do most of the work in a project or product development, except for the back-end development responsibility, all other work can be done by one person.
+The author himself, a UI designer turned front-end developer, has been in the field for 15 years and can take on the responsibilities of product manager, UI designer and front-end developer in a project or product development.

 Therefore, it can be said to be the best and cost-effective partner for a start-up company, welcome to discuss cooperation.
 I hope to find a stable and long-term remote job.

-#### Responsibilities

-- Front-end development
-- UI design
-- Product Manager
+Preferably a remote job in Canada, hope to have the opportunity to go to this country.

 #### Specific tasks that can be done